Build verdict · 9/10— Filed 13 April, 2026

 — The model can refuse.
 That is the feature.
 Most boards say yes to everything; Ideafy will tell you when an idea is too early to code.

-Sixty seconds with the board.
+Ninety seconds with the board.

-The same arc, in six motions
+The arc, in six motions

 1. I